Mehdows/D7049E-game-engine/README.md

 Milestones are provided in the "Milestones" folder.

-The engine is made using ECS and features support for 3D physics, 3D models, cameras, etc.
+The engine is made using ECS and features support for 3D physics, 3D models, AI Behaviour trees, cameras, etc.

 ![](img/game-demo.gif)